Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL array.md

 <p>
-The C++ language, as mentioned earlier, is comprised of two key components: "C" and "++", with the "++" part representing classes and objects.
-For this reason, arrays in C++ can be utilized and manipulated in two distinct manners: using built-in C-style arrays or employing the array class provided within the STL library as a container.
+The C++ language, as mentioned earlier, is comprised of two key components: "C" and "++", with the "++" part representing the concept of classes and objects within the OOP (Object Oriented Programming) world.
+For this reason, arrays in C++ can be utilized and manipulated in two distinct manners: using built-in <span class="special">C arrays</span> or employing the <span class="special">std::array</span> class provided within the STL library as a container.
 It is critical to understand and grasp both approaches since many programmers and existing codebases may employ either methods interchangeably.
 As we try to understand the five fundamental functionalities expected of arrays as a container - namely, Insert, Remove, Access, Search, and Traverse - we will explore them through both the "C" and "++" perspectives.
-However, before we can explain the array data structure from these diverse angles, we must first have an array to begin with.
-Let us start by exploring their distinctions by performing the two most fundamental operations familiar to every programmer in this field: Declaring and Initializing arrays.
 </p>